-To handle analog signals, the LM3S808 microcontroller offers an Analog-to-Digital Converter (ADC).
-For support of analog signals, the LM3S808 microcontroller offers one analog comparator.
+To handle analog signals, the LM3S828 microcontroller offers an Analog-to-Digital Converter (ADC).

 1.4.3.1 ADC (see page 324)

 An analog-to-digital converter (ADC) is a peripheral that converts a continuous analog voltage to a discrete digital number.